jusevitch/rosflight_holoocean/README.md

 ## Troubleshooting

-Frankly, just ask any capable AI agent for help.
-As of 2026 this will probably be more effective than outdated instructions in this README.md.
+We recommend using a capable AI agent to help debug issues.
 You can point your AI agent to the instructions on the [ROSflight website](https://docs.rosflight.org/latest/user-guide/overview/) and the [HoloOcean docs](https://byu-holoocean.github.io/holoocean-docs/) for context.